NuGet/Home/proposed/2022/duplicate-nuget-item-error-handling.md

 | NU1506 | PackageDownload |
 | NU1507 | PackageVersion |

-As a last restore, if a user wants to completely disable this behavior, they can set `DisableCheckingDuplicateNuGetItems` to `true`.
+As a last resort, if a user wants to completely disable this behavior, they can set `DisableCheckingDuplicateNuGetItems` to `true`.
+The difference between `NoWarn` and `DisableCheckingDuplicateNuGetItems` is that NoWarning an issue still deduplicates, but simply uses the first option.

 ### Technical explanation